ortelius/emporous-go/docs/usage/emporous_build_schema.md

 ## emporous build schema

-Build and save a emporous schema as an OCI artifact
+Build and save a Emporous schema as an OCI artifact

 ```
 emporous build schema CFG-PATH DST [flags]